ERP Software for Prepared Packaged Foods

 Today, the U.S. Environmental Protection Agency (EPA) announced the availability of $2.7B for State Revolving Funds (SRFs).
 This funding assists states, tribes and territories with infrastructure projects that help protect surface water and provide safe drinking water to communities across the United States.

 Practical Framework For Water Infrastructure Resilience (RFP 5014)

 The Water Research Foundation (WRF) announced that a Request for Proposals (RFP) is available for a new research project funded under the Foundation’s Emerging Opportunities Program.

 EPA Issues Guidance To Help States Improve Drinking Water Infrastructure

 Building on recent successes to move President Donald Trump’s infrastructure agenda forward by providing the financing and resources communities need to modernize local water infrastructure, recently the U.S. Environmental Protection Agency (EPA) issued new guidance for states to use when applying for financing from the Drinking Water State Revolving Fund (DWSRF).

 OCWD Board Of Directors Approves Construction For The Final Expansion Of The World-Renowned Groundwater Replenishment System

 The Orange County Water District (OCWD; the District) Board of Directors voted to award the contract to construct the 30 million gallon per day (MGD) Final Expansion of the world-renowned Groundwater Replenishment System (GWRS) to Shimmick Construction Company, Inc.

-The U.S. Environmental Protection Agency (EPA) announced the availability of funding that could provide as much as $5.5B in loans, which could leverage over $11B in water infrastructure projects through the Water Infrastructure Finance and Innovation Act (WIFIA) program.
+Today, U.S. Environmental Protection Agency (EPA) Administrator Andrew Wheeler announced the availability of funding to provide an estimated $6B in Water Infrastructure Finance and Innovation Act (WIFIA) loans in 2019.